semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 This guide walks you through scanning code in both types of environments.

 :::info
-Many improvements to the App experience only work with up-to-date Semgrep versions.
+Many improvements to the Semgrep App experience only work with up-to-date Semgrep CLI versions.
 For this reason, Semgrep App only supports the 10 most recent minor versions of the Semgrep open-source tool.
-For example, if the latest release was 0.114.0, then versions greater than 0.104.0 are supported and others may be deprecated or error out.
-It is recommended to use the "latest" tag for all Semgrep CI scans.
+For example, if the latest release was 0.114.0, all versions greater than 0.104.0 are supported while earlier versions, such as 0.103.0 can be deprecated or can result in failures.
+Use the **latest** tag for all Semgrep CI scans.
 :::